kaisalmen/wtd/README.md

-# WorkerTaskDirector Core Library, Extensions for three.js and examples
+# WorkerTask, WorkerTaskDirector and three.js extensions

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/kaisalmen/three-wtm/blob/main/LICENSE)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/kaisalmen/three-wtm)
 [![wtd](https://github.com/kaisalmen/wtd/actions/workflows/actions.yml/badge.svg)](https://github.com/kaisalmen/wtd/actions/workflows/actions.yml)

-**IMPORTANT**: The README is being overhauled to in preparation of v3.0.0 release.
+Build applications with workers with less boiler plate code.

 ## Overview

-The Worker Task Director Core Library [wtd-core](./packages/wtd-core) directs the execution of registered workers.
-Each registerd worker can be instantiated a configurable number of times as generic WorkerTask.
-Each WorkerTask can be executed with variying data in parallel.
-Execution is handled asynchronuously on the main JavaScript thread and the execution itself is done in parallel in each worker.

-The [WorkerTaskDirector](./packages/wtd-core/src/WorkerTaskDirector.ts) defines a [execution workflow](#execution-workflow) and ensures communication between Main and workers. **WorkerTaskDirector** uses a generic [WorkerTask](./packages/wtd-core/src/WorkerTask.ts) that handles the worker registration, initialization and execution.
-Additionally, [WorkerTaskMessage](./packages/wtd-core/src/WorkerTaskMessage.ts) defines basic message properties and with version 2.0.0+ it properly separates the message header and the payload.
-This [DataPayload](./packages/wtd-core/src/DataPayload.ts) provides functions to pack buffers into Transferables.
-It allows to define/extend "enhanced" payloads for [three.js](https://github.com/mrdoob/three.js).
-Basically, [wtd-three-ext](./packages/wtd-three-ext) now consists of specific Payload classes and some utility functions.
-Workers require an execution function and an optional initialization function.
-Interface [WorkerTaskDirectorWorker](./packages/wtd-core/src/WorkerTaskDirector.ts#L196) and the default implementation [WorkerTaskDirectorDefaultWorker](./packages/wtd-core/src/WorkerTaskDirector.ts#L206) provide simple means to define a worker.

-The orginal idea of a "TaskManager" was proposed by in Don McCurdy here [three.js issue 18234](https://github.com/mrdoob/three.js/issues/18234) It evolved from [three.js PR 19650](https://github.com/mrdoob/three.js/pull/19650) into this repository.

-With version v2.0.0 the core library [wtd-core](./packages/wtd-core) and the three.js extensions [wtd-three-ext](./packages/wtd-three-ext) were separated into different npm packages [wtd-core](https://www.npmjs.com/package/wtd-core) and [wtd-three-ext](https://www.npmjs.com/package/wtd-three-ext).
+- `wtd-core`:
+  - `WorkerTask`: Defines a non-mandatory (**New with v3**) lifecycle and message protocol (`WorkerTaskMessage`) with optional `Payload` for using and re-using workers.
+Either use `init` and `execute` funtions to follow a basic lifecycle or send various message either awaiting feedback or not.
+Use a `WorkerTaskWorker` to connect your ESM worker code with the communication routing. `WorkerTask` ensures aynchronous feedback reaches the caller.
+  - `WorkerTaskManager`: Manages the execution of mutliple `WorkerTask` and multiple instances in parallel.
+It allows to queue tasks for later execution.
+This only works when the basic lifecycle is used.
+  - **New with v3**: Helper functions for creating an OffscreenCanvas and delegating events to the worker.
+It provides a default configuration, but allows to customize all aspects of the configuration to your specific needs.
+This work was inspired by [three.js optimization manual](https://threejs.org/manual/#en/offscreencanvas)
+- `wtd-three-ext`:
+  - [three.js](https://github.com/mrdoob/three.js) related extension.
+It allows to define/extend "enhanced" payloads useful in the context of three.js (e.g. exchange Mesh or Material data).
+  - **New with v3**: Extension to the OffscreenCanvas functions.
+It can trick the code running in the worker to think it has a real canvas allowing to re-use the exact same code.
+This work was also inspired by [three.js optimization manual](https://threejs.org/manual/#en/offscreencanvas)

 ## Examples

-There are multiple examples available (listed from simple to advanced):
+There are multiple examples available demonstarting the features described above (listed from simple to advanced):

 - **WorkerTask: Hello World**: [html](./packages/examples/helloWorldWorkerTask.html), [ts](./packages/examples/src/helloWorld/HelloWorldWorkerTask.ts), [worker](./packages/examples/src/worker/HelloWorldWorker.ts)
 - **WorkerTaskDirector: Hello World**: [html](./packages/examples/helloWorldWorkerTaskDirector.html), [ts](./packages/examples/src/helloWorld/helloWorldWorkerTaskDirector.ts), [worker](./packages/examples/src/worker/HelloWorldWorker.ts)